top of page

 What cuts will I receive with a quarter / half cow?

 That depends on what cut-sheet you select.
 We have 2 cut sheets: grill-centered and balanced.
 They can be found in the "Our Selection" section up above.
 The grill-centered cut sheet focuses on steaks & ground beef.
 The balanced cut sheet (our recommendation) focuses on a variety of cuts suitable for every occasion.
+Additionally, you also have the option to fill out your own cut-sheet.

 Can I make requests for certain cuts?